Cuba: Spanish colonization and rule (1492–1898)

 By 1570, most residents of Cuba had a mixture of Spanish, African, and Taíno heritages.
 Cuba developed slowly and, unlike the plantation islands of the Caribbean, had a diversified agriculture.
 Most importantly, the colony developed as an urbanized society that primarily supported the Spanish colonial empire.
 By the mid-18th century, there were 50,000 slaves on the island.
 Estimates suggest that between 1790 and 1820, some 325,000 Africans were imported to Cuba as slaves, which was four times the amount that had arrived between 1760 and 1790.

 In 1812, the Aponte slave rebellion took place, but it was ultimately suppressed.
-The population of Cuba in 1817 was 630,980 (of which 291,021 were white, 115,691 were free people of color (mixed-race), and 224,268 black slaves).
+The population in 1817 was 630,980 (of which 291,021 were white, 115,691 were free people of color (mixed-race), and 224,268 black slaves).
 The population in 1841 was 1,007,624, of whom 425,521 were black slaves, 418,291 were white.

-In part due to Cuban slaves working primarily in urbanized settings, by the 19th century, the practice of coartacion had developed (or "buying oneself out of slavery", a "uniquely Cuban development"), according to historian Herbert S. Klein.
-Due to a shortage of white labor, blacks dominated urban industries "to such an extent that when whites in large numbers came to Cuba in the middle of the nineteenth century, they were unable to displace Negro workers."
+By the 19th century, the practice of coartacion had developed (or "buying oneself out of slavery", a "uniquely Cuban development").
+With a shortage of white labor, blacks dominated urban industries to such an extent that when whites in large numbers came to Cuba in the middle of the 19th century, they were unable to displace black workers.
 A system of diversified agriculture, with small farms and fewer slaves, served to supply the cities with produce and other goods.

 In the 1820s, when the rest of Spain's empire in Latin America rebelled and formed independent states, Cuba remained loyal to Spain.
 Its economy was based on serving the empire.
 By 1860, Cuba had 213,167 free people of color (39% of its non-white population of 550,000).